The Fugitive (1993 film): Plot

 In Chicago, vascular surgeon Dr. Richard Kimble is arrested for the murder of his wife, Helen.
-Despite his insisting he caught a man with a prosthetic arm in the act, the lack of forced entry into the house, Helen's misinterpreted 911 call, and a substantial life insurance policy all serve as evidence against Kimble, resulting in him being convicted of her murder and sentenced to death.
+Despite his claims that he caught a man with a prosthetic arm in the act, Helen's misinterpreted 911 call and substantial life insurance policy serve as evidence against Kimble.
+He is convicted of her murder and sentenced to death.

 En route to prison, Kimble's fellow prisoners stage an escape.
 In the chaos, the driver is shot dead and their bus crashes into the path of an oncoming train.
-Kimble risks his life to pull a wounded officer to safety before fleeing the resulting wreck.
-In response, relentless and uncompromising Deputy US Marshal Samuel Gerard and his staff arrive at the scene and launch a manhunt.
+Kimble risks his life to pull a wounded officer to safety before fleeing.
+In response, relentless and uncompromising Deputy US Marshal Samuel Gerard and his staff launch a manhunt.

 Meanwhile, Kimble sneaks into a hospital to treat his injuries and disguises his appearance.
 The wounded officer is brought to the hospital and recognizes Kimble, who escapes in an ambulance.
 The marshals block Kimble's path, so he slips into a storm drain, pursued by Gerard.
 Kimble asserts his innocence, but Gerard responds that he does not care.
 Cornered at the end of a steep dam spillway, Kimble makes the dangerous jump into the waters below to escape.

-Driven to find his wife's killer, Kimble returns to Chicago and acquires some cash from his friend, Dr. Charles Nichols.
-Posing as a janitor, Kimble infiltrates the prosthetics department of Cook County Hospital to identify patients who required recent prosthetic adjustments.
+Determined to find his wife's killer, Kimble returns to Chicago and seeks help from his friend, Dr. Charles Nichols.
+Posing as a janitor, Kimble infiltrates Cook County Hospital to identify patients who required recent prosthetic adjustments.
 Afterwards, Kimble is asked to move a young patient on a gurney.
 Noticing he has been misdiagnosed, he changes the boy's file, saving his life.
 A doctor notices his interference and alerts security, forcing him to flee.
 Gerard investigates the incident and, after deducing Kimble is searching for his "one-armed man", also compiles a list of suspects.